mckernant1/lol-predictions-bot/README.md

 \<league\> refers to one of the league codes (lcs, lpl, lck, ...)

 [number of matches] is optional, picks the number of matches to display.
-Default is 4
+Default is the next or previous days matches

 ### Esports Commands
 !schedule <league> [number of matches] -> Displays the upcoming games for the region